dominodatalab/domino-research/flare/README.md

 4. Paste the manifest below
 5. Click the "Install in Workspace" button and follow the flow to select the Slack channel alerts will be sent to.
-6. Naigate to "Incoming Webhooks" in left menu and copy the part of your unique URL after `https://hooks.slack.com/services`.
+6. Navigate to "Incoming Webhooks" in the left menu and copy the part of your unique URL after `https://hooks.slack.com/services`.
 The format will be: `/XXXXX/XXXXXX/XXXXXXXXXXXXXXXXXXXX`